webdriverio/webdriverio/CONTRIBUTING.md

     _Note_: this is currently a dev repository to keep making releases in the [original](https://github.com/webdriverio/webdriverio) project.
 Once we are at a state where this can be released we will force push this master branch to the webdriverio/webdriverio#master branch.

-3. Switch to Node v8 (you should be able to use older/newer versions of Node but we recommend to use v8 so all developers are on the same side)
+* Switch to Node v8 (you should be able to use older/newer versions of Node but we recommend to use v8 so all developers are on the same side)

-4. Install Dependencies
+* Setup project:

     ```sh
     $ cd ./v5
-    $ npm install
+    $ npm run setup
     ```

+    * Installs Dependencies via ```npm install``

+    * Bootstraps sub-projects via ```npm run bootstrap```

-5. Bootstrap sub-projects: many packages depend on each other, in order to properly set up the dependency tree you need to run the [Lerna Bootstrap](https://github.com/lerna/lerna#bootstrap) command to create all necessary links.
+        Many packages depend on each other, in order to properly set up the dependency tree you need to run the [Lerna Bootstrap](https://github.com/lerna/lerna#bootstrap) command to create all necessary links.
 As this project also does some other house keeping tasks it is recommend to use the package bootstrap command:

-    ```sh
-    $ npm run bootstrap
-    ```
+    * Builds all subpackages via ```npm run build```

-6. As the last step you need to build all sub-packages in order to resolve the internal dependencies.
+        As the last step you need to build all sub-packages in order to resolve the internal dependencies.
 We also have a NPM command for that:

-    ```sh
-    $ npm run build
-    ```

-6. You are all set now.
-To ensure that everything is set up correctly run the unit tests:
+* Run Tests to ensure that everything is set up correctly

     ```sh
     $ npm run test
     ```

     It should give you a passing result.
 Now you can move on to setup your development environment and start working on some code.

 ## Work On Packages